ESDLMapEditorESSIM/docker-toolsuite/README.md

 Click `Users` from the menu on the left
 ![](Documentation/Images/keycloak-users.png)

-Click `Add User` and fill in the proper user credentials and click `Save`
+Click `Add User` and fill in the proper user credentials and click `Save`.
+Be sure to fill in an email address!
 ![](Documentation/Images/keycloak-add-user.png)

 After clicking `Save` a number of tabs appear.
 Go to the `Credentials` tab and set the password of the newly created user